 In this chapter (and Chapter 2), I take you on a quick tour of some of the features that multiple Office applications have in common, including the tabbed Ribbon area.
-In this chapter, I show you how to insert text and graphics in the various applications, and how to move around and zoom in and out.
-Chapter
+I also show you how to insert text and graphics in the various applications, and how to move around and zoom in and out.